-- This table provides the number of persons arrested and the arrest rate per 100,000 inhabitants for the four regions of the United States, and also for the nation, in 2018.
+- This table provides the number of persons arrested and the arrest rate per 100,000 inhabitants for the four regions of the United States in 2019.
+It also provides the same information for the nation.

 - These data represent the number of persons arrested; however, some persons may be arrested more than once during a year.
 Therefore, the statistics in this table could, in some cases, represent multiple arrests of the same person.